invoke-ai/InvokeAI/docs/help/SAMPLER_CONVERGENCE.md

 ### **Batch generation speedup**

 This realization is very useful because it means you don't need to create a batch of 100 images (`-n100`) at `-s100` to choose your favorite 2 or 3 images.
-You can produce the same 100 images at `-s10` to `-s30` (more on that later) using a K-sampler (since they converge faster), get a rough idea of the final result, choose your 2 or 3 favorite ones, and then run `-s100` on those images to polish some details.
+You can produce the same 100 images at `-s10` to `-s30` using a K-sampler (since they converge faster), get a rough idea of the final result, choose your 2 or 3 favorite ones, and then run `-s100` on those images to polish some details.
 The latter technique is 3-8x as quick.

 Example: